-Students in the undergraduate program follow an outline of courses which include “core” courses mandated by the University and Fulbright College, journalism requirements determined by the school, and a number of general electives selected by the student and his/her adviser.
-Journalism majors frequently select electives in marketing, history, political science, English, sociology, psychology, anthropology, and art.
+Students in the undergraduate program follow an outline of courses which include “core” courses mandated by the University and Fulbright College, requirements determined by the School of Journalism and Strategic Media, and a number of general electives selected by the student and his/her academic advisor.
+Journalism and majors frequently select electives in marketing, history, political science, English, sociology, psychology, anthropology, and art.

 Fulbright College and University Academic Requirements

-To graduate from the University with a Bachelor of Arts Degree (BA) in Journalism, students must accumulate a minimum of 120 credit hours.
+To graduate from the University with a Bachelor of Arts Degree (BA) in Journalism or Advertising and Public Relations, students must accumulate a minimum of 120 credit hours.
 These 120 hours are broken down into courses in the University core, the Fulbright College core, and those in a student’s major.
 The remaining courses are considered general electives.

 - University core courses: 36 hours